ovn-org/ovn-kubernetes/go-controller/README.md

      Client certificate that the client should use for talking to the OVN database.
 Leave empty to use local unix socket. (default: /etc/openvswitch/ovnsb-cert.pem)
   -sb-client-cacert string
      CA certificate that the client should use for talking to the OVN database.
 Leave empty to use local unix socket. (default: /etc/openvswitch/ovnsb-ca.cert)
+  -ha
+     rebuilds ovn db if it is started on a new node (experimental feature)
 ```

 ### Configuration File